ManJIN-0608/3813ICT_Assignment1/server/README.md

 ### Login
 **[GET]checkUser.js**:<br/>
-This route returns **userValid** (true or false) to determine whether the user is in the data.json when the user enters the username.
+This route returns **userValid** (true or false) to determine whether the user is in the MongoDB when the user enters the username and password.

 ### User
 **[GET]fetchUser.js**:<br/>